-Jerry Vascocu, Acadiana Market President of IberiaBank, sat down recently to visit with Discover Lafayette host, Jan Swift.
+Jerry Vascocu, Acadiana Market President of IberiaBank, sat down with Discover Lafayette host, Jan Swift to discuss his banking career.
 A Ruston native, Jerry graduated from Vanderbilt University with a degree in economics.
 Married to Julie Hiatt Vascocu, they have two children.

 Jerry joined IBERIABANK’s Baton Rouge commercial banking division in 2005 at a time of explosive growth for the bank.
 When Hurricanes Katrina and Rita hit the Gulf Coast in 2005, the organization decided to diversify its geographic footprint to minimize future risk.
 Under the leadership of CEO Daryl Byrd, the bank’s first expansion occurred in January 2007 with the purchase of Arkansas based Pulaski Bank and Trust.
 From there, the bank moved into other community banking environments which fit its business model.
 Jerry served as the bank’s Market President in Little Rock in 2007 before moving to Lafayette in 2010 and has served as Acadiana Market President since then.